galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 # RNA-seq mapping and evaluation

-The following section can be considered as the hard-core part of the training, the reason is  not because of it’s complexity (not all the details about the computational procedures will be presented, just those elements required for a basic understanding), but because it allows to characterize isoform quantification approach as genome-guided-based method.
+Mapping is crucial in genome-guided-based isoform analysis as it allows for the accurate identification and quantification of RNA isoforms present in a sample.
+That section makes use of two main tools: **RNA STAR**, considered a state-of-the-art mapping tool for RNA-seq data, and **RSeQC**, a critical tool in isoform analysis that provides comprehensive quality assessment metrics and analyses to evaluate the reliability and integrity of RNA-seq data.

 > <comment-title>Transcriptome-reconstruction approaches</comment-title>
 >
 >  The different methods for estimating transcript/isoform abundance can be classified depending on two main requirements: reference sequence and alignment.
 Reference-guided transcriptome assembly strategy requires to aligning sequencing reads to a reference genome first, and then assembling overlapping alignments into transcripts.
 In contrast, *de novo* transcriptome assembly methods directly reconstructs overlapping reads into transcripts by utilising the redundancy of sequencing reads themselves ({% cite Lu2013 %}).
 >
 {: .comment}

-In that section makes use of three main tools: **RNA STAR**, considered a state-of-the-art mapping tool for RNA-seq data, **RSeQC**, a package that allows comprehensively evaluate different aspects of the RNA-seq data, and **StringTie**, which uses a genome-guided transcriptome assembly approach along with concepts from de novo genome assembly to perform transcript assembly and quantification.

 ## RNA-seq mapping with **RNA STAR**